SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 7. If you are using a handler that creates different temporary windows users like the Halo: The Master Chief Collection handler when using the online mode UI option or the State of Decay 2 handler, Nucleus Co-op needs to be installed outside any user or protected folders, you need to have Nucleus installed in the root of your drive, for example C:/NucleusCo-op.
 Make sure you close Nucleus using CTRL+Q and make sure to delete any Nucleus created windows users, if they remained after a crash, before running the handler again.
 Delete them via windows control panel and delete any Nucleus user folders in C:/Users/ too, restart your PC if you can't delete the folders.

-8. Most handlers are made and tested using the latest legit Steam versions of games, so you need the Steam version unless the gam handler notes or description say it works with other versions too (GoG, EGS).
+8. Most handlers are made and tested using the latest legit Steam versions of games, so you need the Steam version unless the game handler notes or description say it works with other versions too (GoG, EGS).

 9. It is also possible that a handler stops working if a game gets an update that adds big changes like cross-platform play, if you think that is the case report the issue so we can fix it.

 ### 19.- Where are my Nucleus Co-op save files located?

 Some handlers save to the Nucleus Co-op environment folder located in `C:\Users\YourUser\NucleusCoop`, you can access each game save file via the Nucleus Co-op UI too, select a game, click on Game Options and select Open UserProfile Save/Config Path.
 Other handlers just save in the same file path your regular game saves to.
-The PC [Gaming Wiki](https://www.pcgamingwiki.com/wiki/Home) is a great place to know where exactly a game saves.
+The [PC Gaming Wiki](https://www.pcgamingwiki.com/wiki/Home) is a great place to know where exactly a game saves to.

 ### 20.- Why is Nucleus Co-op resizing the game instances incorrectly/the instances look stretched?

 Try setting your monitor scale to 100% in your monitor/TV resolution settings.
-It is also highly recommended that you add custom resolutions to all your monitors from your AMD/[Nvidia](https://www.nvidia.com/en-us/drivers/custom-resolutions/)/[Intel](https://i.imgur.com/WQcGCK1.png) panel (For example if you are using a monitor resolution of 1920x1080 add custom resolutions like 960x540, 1920x540, 960x1080, etc.) that way most games will be able to see and use those custom resolutions and the spli-screen will not look stretched ([Example](https://i.imgur.com/RI8Qg3n.png)).
+It is also highly recommended that you add custom resolutions to all your monitors from your AMD/[Nvidia](https://www.nvidia.com/en-us/drivers/custom-resolutions/)/[Intel](https://i.imgur.com/WQcGCK1.png) panel (For example if you are using a monitor resolution of 1920x1080 add custom resolutions like 960x540, 1920x540, 960x1080, etc.) that way most games will be able to see and use those custom resolutions and the split-screen will not look stretched ([Example](https://i.imgur.com/RI8Qg3n.png)).
 Note that not all games support custom or ultra widescreen resolutions.
 Also try disabling the Nucleus status window in Nucleus UI settings and save.

 ### 21.- Why is Nucleus Co-op showing an error message that it can not find a file when launching a handler?